Horizon 8 Architecture

 By default, the Enrollment Servers use an Active/Failover method of load balancing.
 It is recommended to change this to round-robin when configuring two Enrollment Servers per pod to achieve high availability.

-vSphere HA and vSphere Storage DRS can be used to ensure the maximum availability of the Enrollment Servers.
-DRS rules are configured to ensure that the devices do not reside on the same vSphere host.
+Hypervisor high availability (HA) can be used to ensure the maximum availability of the Enrollment Servers.
+Anti-affinity rules should be configured to ensure that the individual enrollment servers do not reside on the same hypervisor host.

 A single Enrollment Server can handle all the requests from a single Horizon pod.
 The constraining factor is usually the Certificate Authority (CA).
 A single CA can generate approximately 35 certificates per second.